aiverify-foundation/moonshot/docs/cli/benchmarking.md

 To run a test, you will need:

-- **Endpoint Connector** - a configuration file to connect to your desired LLM endpoint
+- **Connector Endpoint** - a configuration file to connect to your desired LLM endpoint
 - **Cookbook/Recipe** - benchmarks you want to run TODO

 For the following steps, they will be done in interactive mode in CLI.
 To activate interactive mode, enter `python -m moonshot cli interactive`

-### Create an Endpoint Connector
+### Select a Connector Endpoint
-If you have not already created an endpoint connector, check out the guide [here](connecting_endpoints.md).
+If we do not have a connector endpoint you need, check out the guide [here](connecting_endpoints.md) to create one yourself.

 ### Running a Test Using Our Predefined Cookbook
-Once your endpoint connector is created, we can start choosing the test we want to run.
+Once you have your connector endpoint, we can start choosing the test we want to run.

 1. To view all the cookbooks available, enter `list_cookbooks`.
 You will see a list of available cookbooks: